rktjmp/paperplanes.nvim/README.md

 - `provider` - See provider list.
 - `provider_options` - passed to selected provider, check provider code for accepted options.
+- `notifier` - any function that accepts a string, should show that string in some way.

 **Commands**